 — Project CARS 3 (@projectcarsgame) August 13, 2020

 Is Project Cars 3 still a racing simulator?

-One of the biggest selling points of Project Cars 2 was the hardcore simulation-focused physics model which was geared towards being as realistic as possible.
+One of the biggest selling points of Project Cars 2 is the hardcore simulation-focused physics model, geared towards being as realistic as possible.
 While newcomers to the game often struggled with the steep learning curve, once mastered it proved to be an immersive and richly rewarding racing simulation.

-Project Cars 3 seems to be deviating from this hardcore physics-over-everything approach, with its squeaky-clean, brightly-colored graphics hinting at a shift to being more user-friendly.
+Project Cars 3 deviated from this hardcore physics-over-everything approach, with its squeaky-clean, brightly-colored graphics hinting at a shift to being more user-friendly.
 This has been confirmed by the developers, with PC3 aiming to be the most ‘approachable’ game in the series.

-It seems that the developers have listened to fans with regards to this steep learning curve, and are aiming to “lower the bar for newcomers whilst keeping the authenticity and realism in place for the more experienced fanbase” suggesting a more linear difficulty adjustment mode, rather than systems simply being on/off or having minimal adjustment.
+Developers have listened to fans with regards to this steep learning curve, and aimed to “lower the bar for newcomers whilst keeping the authenticity and realism in place for the more experienced fanbase” suggesting a more linear difficulty adjustment mode, rather than systems simply being on/off or having minimal adjustment.

-The driver aids have also been tweaked to be “better aligned with how those systems work in the real world” and are fully adjustable depending on the player’s level of skill.
+To be “better aligned with how those systems work in the real world”, the driving aids have been tweaked to depend on the player’s level of skill.